Outdoor Track Head Coach

-Kenzie Larkin enters the 2019 season in her second year as head coach of the College of the Ozarks men's and women's track teams
+Kenzie Larkin enters the 2021-22 season in her fifth year as head coach of the College of the Ozarks men's and women's track teams

 Larkin challenges each athlete to pursue a solid work ethic that includes working hard every day and making improvements throughout the season.
 Strongly committed to the mission of the college, Larkin has a great understanding of work ethic and the importance of commitment both on the track and in the classroom.
 She looks forward to a season filled with excitement, improvements, and the development of pride associated with being a College of the Ozarks student athlete.
-Larkin is confident the team will have several athletes qualify to participate in NAIA and NCCAA national competition this season.
+After having two NCCAA National Champions (Mathew Thomas – Discus and Sarah Zimmerman – Javelin) crowned, 11 top ten finishers, and eight personal best performances in the 2021 National Championships, Larkin is confident the team will once again, have several athletes qualify to participate in NCCAA national competition in the 2021-22 season.

 In addition to leading the track program, Larkin currently oversees the College's Fitness Center.
-Kenzie and her husband, Alex, reside in Republic with their two beautiful daughters.
+Kenzie and her husband, Alex, reside in Ozark with their three beautiful daughters.